TheShadowModsUK/plushyPlusWiki/README.md

 # plushyPlusWiki
-This is the official place for information on Plushy+ and it's addo-ons
+This is the official place for information on Plushy+ and it's addo-ons, this git is here for files and information based on our NeoForge versions

 ## Tags:
 ### c:wool